lin-cadez/lin-cadez/README.md

 <div style="text-align: center;">

 - 👋 Hi, I’m @lin-cadez
-- Currently I am working on KrokyPlus
+- Currently I am working on software for Firefly model rocket.
-- 🌱 I’m currently interested in web development and AI.
+- 🌱 I’m currently interested in radio-communication and C++
 - 📫 How to reach me: on Discord LinCadez#7037